-[Prioritize viewfinder (1)]: In photo mode, the camera functions in a manner similar to existing digital SLR cameras.
-Placing your eye to the viewfinder turns the viewfinder on; the monitor remains off after you take your eye away.
+[Prioritize viewfinder (1)]: Placing your eye to the viewfinder turns the viewfinder on; the monitor remains off after you take your eye away.
 In video mode, the displays function as per [Automatic display switch].

-[Prioritize viewfinder (2)]: In photo mode, the viewfinder turns on both when you look through it and also for a few seconds after the camera is turned on, the shutter-release button is pressed halfway, or the AF-ON button is pressed.
+[Prioritize viewfinder (2)]: In photo mode, in addition to when you look through it, the viewfinder turns on for a few seconds after the camera is turned on, the shutter-release button is pressed halfway, or the AF-ON button is pressed regardless of whether placing your eye to the viewfinder.
 In video mode, the displays function as per [Automatic display switch].